devkirstenm/Interactive-Event-Invite/README.md

 # Interactive Event Invite - Character Gala 🎉

-This project is part of the Scrimba course ["AI Coding for Non-Coders"](https://scrimba.com/learn/aicoding) to build an Interactive Event Invite using ChatGPT prompts.
+This project is part of the Scrimba course [AI Coding for Non-Coders](https://scrimba.com/learn/aicoding) to build an Interactive Event Invite using ChatGPT prompts.

 ## Description 📝